Consolidated Communications in Maine at a Glance

 About Consolidated Communications in Maine

 Maine residents in Consolidated's service areas have seen a dramatic improvement in internet options as Fidium Fiber deployment accelerates across the state.
-The company has made Maine a priority market for fiber construction, recognizing the state's acute need for reliable broadband to support its tourism industry, remote workforce, and aging population that increasingly relies on telemedicine services.
+The company has made Maine a priority market for fiber construction, recognizing the state's acute need for reliable broadband to support its tourism industry, remote workforce.
+Aging population that increasingly relies on telemedicine services.

 Consolidated Communications Plans in Maine